Las Canciones del Amor (The Songs of Love)

 • Natalia debuts her vibrant illustrated fashion series in Madrid, while Mónica curates a live show merging Mexican motifs with Spanish flair, captivating an elite audience.

-• Pedro and his band perform at a prestigious Barcelona festival, blending ranchera and flamenco.
+• Pedro and his band perform at a prestigious Barcelona festival, blending ranchera and flamenco, receiving acclaim for their innovative fusion.

-• In Ibiza, Natalia and Pedro's paths cross again at a beachside event, where she illustrates live sketches of his performance, deepening their bond.
+• In Ibiza, Natalia and Pedro's paths cross again at a beachside music and fashion event, where she illustrates live sketches of his performance, deepening their bond and sparking romantic tension.

 Act 2: Pasiones Cruzadas (Crossed Passions)